llnl/benchpark/docs/add-a-system-config.rst

                 ],
             )

-5. Add a software section
+5. Add a Software Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we define the ``compute_software_section()``, where at minimum we must define